-What does removing likes from Instagram mean for luxury brands?
+What does removing likes from Instagram mean for brands?

 Hiding Likes may have been churning in the Instagram rumour mill for some time (since 2019).
 We’re bringing it back on your radar as the latest feature update has officially entered the testing phase for selected users in the UK.